 Several departments on campus offer facilities specifically for academic assistance, including one-on-one consultations, technology services, and more.

 Private tutors are available to students in a variety of subject areas and departments.
-These tutors have been approved by the administration of Tutor Iowa by confiming they have met the following criteria: are University of Iowa students or staff members, have earned 15 or more semester hours of college credit, have minimum GPAs of 3.33, have earned no less than a B grade on completion of each course listed, and have completed a 50-minute orientation through the Tutor Iowa program.
+These tutors have been approved by the administration of Tutor Iowa by confiming they have met the following criteria: are University of Iowa students or staff members, have earned 15 or more semester hours of college credit, have minimum GPAs of 3.33, have earned no less than a B grade on completion of each course listed, and have completed an orientation through the Tutor Iowa program.

 Appointments and fees are negotiated privately.
 Tutor Iowa is not responsible for the payment of or services provided by private tutors.